 Physical activity, exercise and cancer

-Adults should aim to do at least 2 1/2 hours of moderate activity every week - but you can break that down into smaller chunks if that makes it easier for you to stick to.
+The Government recommends that adults should aim to do at least 2 1/2 hours of moderate activity every week - but you can break that down into smaller chunks if that makes it easier for you to stick to.
 For example, try doing half an hour a day, five days a week.
 Even 10 minutes at a time can count, and the more active you are, the more benefit you can get.

 There's no need to join a gym or train for a marathon, unless you want to.
 Moderate activity includes anything that gets you a little bit warm and out of breath.
 Brisk walking, gardening, dancing and even housework are all great ways to be more active.